 JohnGreenman_b&w

 John Greenman is a professor emeritus and Carter Chair of Journalism.
-Greenman joined Grady’s faculty in 2004 after presiding for ten years as president and publisher of the Ledger-Enquirer in Columbus, Georgia.
-While working for the Akron Beacon-Journal, Greenman helped direct and edit coverage of the attempted takeover of the Goodyear Tire and Rubber Company that won the 1987 Pulitzer Prize for Local Reporting.
-While at Grady, Greenman taught the public affairs journalism emphasis and served as director of Travel Journalism in Prague study abroad program.
-Having recently retired from teaching, Greenman continues to facilitate the McGill Program, a lecture and symposium designed to advance journalistic courage.
+He joined Grady’s faculty in 2004 after presiding for ten years as president and publisher of the Ledger-Enquirer in Columbus, Georgia.
+While working for the Akron Beacon-Journal, he helped direct and edit coverage of the attempted takeover of the Goodyear Tire and Rubber Company that won the 1987 Pulitzer Prize for Local Reporting.
+While at Grady, John taught public affairs journalism emphasis and served as director of Travel Journalism in Prague’s study abroad program.
+Having recently retired from teaching, he continues to facilitate the McGill Program, a lecture and symposium designed to advance journalistic courage.
+In his talk, he makes a case for the end of state-sanctioned slavery and proposes a plan to move beyond punishment and ensure rehabilitation for the incarcerated.

 Phillip & Eileen Blume